armlesswunder/d2rCloneTrackerAndroid/README.md

 ## Closing Statement
 I hope this app is useful to you, as it is to me.
 I do this, and all my other projects, to improve the lives of myself and other fans.

-So far, I've used it to not only kill my first DClone, but to kill 3 in less than two weeks!
+So far, I've used it to not only kill my first DClone, but to kill 4 in two weeks!
 I hope you find similar fortune!